In all his 30 plus years on the police force, Detective Cushing had never felt so helpless.

 Cushing was shocked “What are you thinking!” he screamed at the Vampire.

 “Don’t worry” Carlene responded “he already knew we were coming.
-Another spell monitors activity near his house“.
+Another spell monitors any bugger that comes near his house“.

 Just then George came darting out the front door wielding a stake.
 Carlene barely managed to get out of the way in time.
 Cushing was shocked at how fast the old man could move.
 When George turned to face the Detective, Cushing could see that his eyes were flickering purple.
 The Demon was stronger when it didn’t hide in its human host.